Stifel Nicolaus Analysts Give TAG Immobilien (ETR:TEG) a €12.50 Price Target

-Stifel Nicolaus set a €12.50 ($12.76) price objective on TAG Immobilien (ETR:TEG – Get Rating) in a research report report published on Wednesday, Borsen Zeitung reports.
+Stifel Nicolaus set a €12.50 ($12.76) price target on TAG Immobilien (ETR:TEG – Get Rating) in a research note published on Tuesday morning, Borsen Zeitung reports.

 TAG Immobilien Stock Performance